bryanbraun/bryanbraun.github.io/_posts/2019-09-11-web-dev-nirvana-and-why-I-needed-to-let-go-of-reactjs-to-reach-it.md

 Your Alt React will end up looking different than mine, because your needs are different than mine.
 Maybe you find template strings limiting and you want to try [htm](https://github.com/developit/htm).
 Or maybe you like Redux and want to pull it in ([it's ES6 module-friendly](https://github.com/reduxjs/redux/blob/85024d431ca765c843561be6792edeb7890d5fce/package.json#L28)).
 Go for it!

-Either way, if you need a place to start, you can copy [my demo app](https://github.com/bryanbraun/alt-react-demo) (it's a [template repo](https://help.github.com/en/articles/creating-a-template-repository)), or [Andy's demo app](https://github.com/andybelldesign/vanilla-js-state-management), and iterate from there.
+Either way, if you need a place to start, you can copy [my demo app](https://github.com/bryanbraun/alt-react-demo), or [Andy's demo app](https://github.com/andybelldesign/vanilla-js-state-management), and iterate from there.

 And if you end up trying it out, [let me know on twitter](https://twitter.com/bryanebraun).
 I'd love to hear how it's working for you.